Trans @ Columbia is a page dedicated to providing up-to-date policies, services, and resources for Columbia's transgender community.

 Students may schedule and appointment with the clinician at Couseling and Psychological Services (CPS) to discuss a range of topics to address their mental health needs.
-In addition, transgender students may attend customized group sessions designated to meet the needs of participants.
-Group sessions are led by CPS staff.
+CPS has a LGBTQ Concerns Team that have a special interest and expertise in working with LGBTQ students and may be good matches for LGBTQ students.

-The Columbia Student Medical Insurance Plan provides coverage for hormone therapy and reassignment surgery, which are conducted off campus.
+The Columbia Student Medical Insurance Plan provides coverage for hormone therapy and gender affirming surgeries, which are conducted off campus.

 Schedule an appointment with a Medical Services provider who can provide more detailed information, and check out additional information on Columbia's Health website.

 GendeRevolution (GendeRev/GR) is the trans support and advocacy group of Columbia and Barnard.
 We aim to create safe spaces and advocate for trans and queer people at Columbia and Barnard, raising awareness about the spectrum of trans identities and experiences.
 GendeRevolution embraces an intersectional approach to social justice.
 Drop by our meetings Tuesday nights at 7:00 p.m., Stephen Donaldson Lounge, Furnald Hall, or send us an email at firstname.lastname@example.org to get in touch.